w00binda/awesome-sysadmin/README.md

 ## Newsletters

 * [Servers for Hackers](http://serversforhackers.com/) - Newsletter for programmers who find themselves needing to know their way around a server.
-* [DevOpsLinks](http://devopslinks.com) - A community of DevOps, SysAdmin & Developers with a weekly newsletter and a team chat.

 ## Repositories